 PhD students well-being during COVID-19

 This is an Open University (OU) COVID-19 Rapid Response project that explores the impact of COVID-19 on the wellbeing and progress of PhD students in the UK.

 1st May 2020 - 30th April 2021

 Researchers working on this project combine experience in the fields of education (IET) and mental health (UCL).
-IET has co-designed and hosted the survey instrument, and is currently working towards the quantitative analysis of the survey responses.
+IET has co-designed and hosted the survey instrument, and led the quantitative analysis of the survey responses.

 - UCL (University College London)